kim3-sudo/nsm3data/README.md

 Additional Datasets to Accompany Hollander, Wolfe, and Chicken - Nonparametric Statistical Methods, Third Edition

-Designed to add datasets which are used in the textbook
+Designed to add datasets which are used in the textbook.

+THIS IS NOT a substitute for the textbook.
+You will almost certainly not be able to use anything in this package without having the textbook.
+Rather, this package is supplemental and is only designed to save you time that you would otherwise spend typing data into R or into a spreadsheet.

 ## Installation